DimEvil/VISdatapaper/paper.md

 *Figure 2: the logo of VIS, the Fish Information System*

-Two separate Darwin Core Archives were generated and published.
-The main rationale behind this is that both datasets cover different habitats, differ in sampling strategies and methods and are curated by different scientists.
-Nevertheless the data model used for inland waters and estuarine waters is identical and the merge of both datasets represents a complete overview of fish distribution in Flanders until the end of 2012.
-Since 2013 a new set sampling locations was defined, therefore the data collected since 2013 is momentarily only available upon request.
+The occurrence data from VIS are extracted, standardized, and published as two separate Darwin Core Archives: one for inland waters and one for estuarine species.
+The main rationale behind this is that both datasets cover different habitats, differ in sampling strategies and methods, and are curated by different scientists.
+Nevertheless the data model used for inland waters and estuarine waters is identical and can be easily merged: together these datasets represent a complete overview of fish distribution in Flanders from late 1992 to the end of 2012.
+Since 2013 a new set of sampling locations was defined and the data collected since then is momentarily only available upon request.

 ## Taxonomic coverage